Sam, our new communications officer, talks about our website developments:

 In the first round of Masterchef, the first people to get ditched are always those who have strong opinions on how unbeatable their cheese-on-toast (or whatever) is; pride leads them to believe they’re not there to learn, but to show.
 The chefs who go in to learn do so at an incredible rate amongst all that talent, and as a result their food is creatively, unpredictably exciting.

-So as we develop the new diocesan website (and emails, social and printed media) via a series of phases throughout 2017, bringing five or six fragmented microsites onboard (such as the Blog, OnYourDoorstep and Vision sites), at the top of the list is to try and make the new site as accessible as possible.
+So as we develop the new diocesan website (and emails, social and printed media) via a series of phases throughout 2017, bringing eight or nine fragmented microsites onboard (such as the Blog, OnYourDoorstep and Vision sites), at the top of the list is to try and make the new site as accessible as possible.
 This means looking at the way all users interact with pages; not just absorbing information but feeding it back.
 Hence the Masterchef reference.

 The truth is, whether you’re a church group or a diocese or the whole CofE makes no difference; when we build something like a website it’s always good to sit back and see how our work can be as human-integrated and inclusive as possible, otherwise what’s the point?!
 Just like human relationships, digital ecosystems don’t particularly work if they’re always one-way and value-based.
 In fact they’re terrible.